EOEPCA/datacube-access/best_practices/stac_best_practices.md

 Generally, if different choices of strategies are possible, the implemented strategy should be documented in the metadata.
 The generation of the datacubes should be predictable.

-Ensure homogeneous data types for the values in the datacube, choosing the most precise data type of the data types present (e.g. float over int).
+Ensure homogeneous data types for the values in the datacube, choosing the most precise data type of the data types present.

 #### Horizontal Spatial Dimensions